ZZ798-h/CDC_places_county_health_portfolio/README.md

 ## Notes

 This repository is organized as a portfolio version of a public health data workflow.
-Course-specific files, grading checklists, and internal submission documents are not included.